GradleUp/shadow/README.md

 Version History
 ===============

++ v0.7.2 - fix a bug that was preventing multiple includes/excludes in the artifactSet.
+Fix bug in filtering shorthand style that caused filters to not be applied.
 + v0.7.1 - fix the up-to-date bug where the shadow task wasn't executing after making a source change.
 Changed the BinTray repo to Maven compatabile instead of Ivy.
 + v0.7 - all the v0.6 features, but using a port of the Shade code.
 Primarily this involves using a port